Common Materials for Casting Engine Parts

 The main advantages of composite materials are their high strength and elastic modulus.
 The quality of these materials can be severely compromised, however, with disadvantages including poor heat resistance, limited heat conduction, and poor electrical conductivity.
 In addition, the price of composite materials is relatively expensive, which can limit their use to high-tech fields such as aviation and aerospace.

-Choosing the best from common Materials for Mechanical Parts
+Choosing Materials for Engine Parts

 - Workability/Use Requirements